diplomaticeditions/diplomaticeditions.github.io/about.md

 In the future, we plan to offer a configuration for a virtual machine you can use to host and serve your own selection of ODE editions.

+For editions that directly follow one of the ODE example templates, we can generate on-demand print versions of the publication, and can work with editors of editions in comparable formats to generate print versions.